Freshman | Spring Orientation What to Expect at Orientation

 - DO NOT park in fire lanes, reserved spaces, service areas, loading zones, University Vehicle spaces or restricted areas

 - The permit must be visible on your dashboard at all times to avoid receiving a citation

-- Pay-by the hour parking is available in the Bosque Street Garage (located on the opposite / south side of campus)
+- Pay-by the hour parking is available in the Bosque Street Garage (located on the opposite / south side of campus) or the Ximenes Garage

 Any vehicle parked in violation of UTSA parking regulations will be cited.
 If you receive a citation at orientation, you will need to file an appeal with UTSA Parking and Transportation.